 European Investment Bank

-- Assisted a leading HR consulting firm on IPR infringements and cybersquatting by a direct competitor leading to acts of unfair competition and reputational and moral prejudice.
+- Assisted a Luxembourg HR consulting firm during the contentious phase of a case in relation to intellectual property rights’ infringements and cybersquatting by a direct competitor leading to acts of unfair competition and reputational and moral prejudice.

 Middle Game Ventures

-- Advising Fareva, one of the leading global groups manufacturing pharmaceutical and cosmetic goods headquartered in Luxembourg, on the global protection strategy of its IP assets.
+- Advising on the global protection strategy of Fareva’s IP assets.

 Other key lawyers: